Behind Blue Eyes: Critical reception

 The cover was panned by Rolling Stone magazine readers, who named it the second-worst cover song of all time.
 Conversely, Sun-Sentinel praised the cover (and "Build a Bridge"), saying that "Durst can do more than just rap."

 Music video

 The music video features Academy Award-winning actress Halle Berry.
-It contains scenes from the motion picture Gothika, in which Berry stars.
+It's loosely based on the motion picture Gothika, in which Berry stars, and also contains a shot directly showing the movie's title.
 It depicts Berry and Limp Bizkit's vocalist Fred Durst in a relationship similar to the storyline of the film.
 The song also appeared during the credits of the film itself and its music video was also featured as a bonus feature on the DVD release of the film.